lizrice/learning-ebpf/README.md

 This repo is a work in progress to accompany a book I'm writing (to be published by O'Reilly).
 The repo currently includes:

 * A [Lima](https://github.com/lima-vm/lima) config file with the packages you need for building the code pre-installed
-* A Hello World eBPF program (using libbpf)
-* A userspace program that attaches Hello World to a raw tracepoint
+* Some example eBPF programs that are referred to by different chapters in the book

+**TODO** document the individual examples with their own README files.

+## Installing this repo

 ```
 git clone https://github.com/lizrice/learning-ebpf